 How things make you and other people feel should be a regular part of how you communicate with your child.
 Regularly hearing about how different events affect your emotions will help your child start making their own connections about their feelings.

 If you’re out shopping and hear a baby cry, ask your child why they think the baby might be crying.
 This gives them a chance to think about how the baby is feeling.
-They could be feeling sad because they’re tired or hungry, too hot or too cold.
+They could be feeling sad because they’re tired or hungry, too hot or too cold, as a few examples.

 Name Your Child’s Feelings